s3gm3nt4ti0nf4ult/random/README.md

     for (p = b; *p; p++)
         ch = ((ch << 9) | (ch >> 55)) ^ *p;
 ```
-What it does, for each char of password, it shifts current value of ch (bitwise) nine bits left, ORs it with current ch shifted 55 bits right and XORs it with current char.
+What it does, for each char of password, it shifts current value of ch (bitwise) nine bits left, ORs it with current ch shifted 55 bits right (its called bit roll) and XORs it with current char.
 This is assigned to ch, so in next iteration we've got another value.
 Finally function `check` returns value of comparision of magic value and ch.
 So at the end our ch value must be equal `14422328074577807877ULL`, ULL stands for `unsigned long long` if someone is curious.
-9.
+9. So if it's bitwise roll, nothing is lost, so I can just roll back to the original value and xor it with the score, that gives us the original value of *p, so the value of particular char - letter of the password!
+HACK YEAH.

 So finally, lets wrap it up and code: